.

 Poem

-Pieces containing Neruda's poems, embroidered papers, ropes, fabrics, threads, ceramic rings, watercolors and the will to be unique and unparalleled.
+Pieces containing poems by Neruda, embroidered papers, strings, fabrics, threads, ceramic rings, watercolors, and the will to be unique and unparalleled

 Year 2023